BCM-HGSC/PGx4Statins-AI-Assistant/README.md

 Note: The first time you run the application, it will take some time to load the data into the vector database.

-Note:  You should use the same config.yaml file for the upsert.py and question_answering.py.
+Note:  You should use the same config.yaml file for the upsert and questions/answering.

 Enjoy it!